tryggos16/kest2_Verkefni6_-ryggism-l/README.md

 ### 7. Question: List the short name of four services that are available in the Customize Service Settnigs window.
 Answer: AxinstSv, AjRouter, Appinfo, ALG.

+### 8. Question: List four of the Specific ICMP types.
+Answer:Packet Too Big, Source Quench, Echo Recuest, Time Exceeded.

+## Reflection Question.

+### What are some possible reasons you may need to make firewall changes?
+Answer: You may be required to make firewall changes to allow some apps to function correctly

 take! pass:  Cisco12345